wwevo/7dtd-chrani-server/README.md

 **noob-coded python bot to control a 7 Days to Die game-server**

-installation should be just a matter of installing python 2.7, dropping this script somewhere and execute it. do create a passwords.txt file to configure your server, create a folder somewhere for the database. that should be it really
+this is in no way a fully functional bot. it's a work in progress. let's call it Early Access ^^ it already works though. you could use it for your small private server to make life easier there, having home commands and such. it survived a full day of running already. hasn't been tested on a larger server though, I have no idea what will happen when the server lags or simply has a lot of players on.

-this is in no way a fully functional bot. it's a work in progress. let's call it Early Access ^^
+##installation

-I will try to get this thing modular as much as possible, always depending on my current knowledge. the plan is to really only have to use the functions desired and leave out all others if you wish. if you just want it to say hello to new players it should only do things required to accomplish exactly that.
+should be just a matter of installing python 2.7, dropping this script somewhere and execute it. do create a passwords.txt file to configure your server, create a folder somewhere for the database. that should be it really

-I've started to refactor the hell out of the code to make it unit-testable. not there yet, but it's getting there.
+the only thing you need is any 7dtd dedicated server and a console with access to python. it will work with any 7dtd server that has telnet enabled. no mods other than the Serverfixes and Coppi's are required for all the features. slimmed down, you could run it on any server really, you won't have the hide commands feature for example, so everyone could see what everyone else is typing :)

-I have also started on getting the functions out of the loop, to allow for dynamic loading of required / desired functions
+##current state
 *this is my very first project with python*, apart from the Hello World example, so a lot of stuff might take a lot of time for me, and I will not always hit the best methods of doing things I'm sure. feel free to comment on my code or even helping out with stuff.